kyma-project/kyma/docs/security/05-05-production-profile.md

 | **gcloud-sqlproxy.cloudsql.instance.port** | Specifies the port used by db to handle connections.
 Database dependent | postgres: `5432` mysql: `3306` |
 | **gcloud-sqlproxy.existingSecret** | Specifies the name of the Secret in the same Namespace as the proxy, that stores the database password. | `my-secret` |
 | **gcloud-sqlproxy.existingSecretKey** | Specifies the name of the key in the Secret that contains the [GCP ServiceAccount json key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) | `sa.json` |

+You can find an example of the required [configmap here](./assets/005-ory-db-gcloud.yaml)

 ## Use the production profile